Skip to content

 Afternoon: Cape Perpetua Scenic Area

-Continue south to Cape Perpetua where volcanic headland rises 800 feet from surf – highest vehicleaccessible viewpoint on Oregon coast.
+Continue south to Cape Perpetua Scenic Area, where a volcanic headland rises nearly 800 feet above the Pacific.
+It’s the highest vehicle-accessible viewpoint on the Oregon Coast, and the scale is immediately humbling.

 Thor’s Well, OR